-MODFLOW 6 has been compiled using Intel Fortran and gfortran on the Windows, Mac, and Linux operating systems.
-Because the program uses relatively new Fortran extensions, newer versions of the compilers may be required for successful compilation.
-For example, to use gfortran to compile MODFLOW 6, gfortran version 4.9 or newer must be used.
-If you have gfortran installed on your computer, you can tell which version it is by entering "gfortran --version" at a terminal window.
+MODFLOW 6 has been compiled using Intel Fortran and GNU Fortran on Windows, macOS, and several Linux operating systems.
+All MODFLOW 6 distributions are currently compiled with Intel Fortran.
+Because the program uses relatively new Fortran functionality, recent versions of the compilers may be required for successful compilation.
+MODFLOW 6 is not yet compatible with the latest versions of the Intel toolchain, however.